week five1100 words

 Find the correct word.

-duress culprit admonish flagrant inexorable
+inexorable culprit admonish flagrant duress

 inflexible, unrelenting